 Verse 7: Il vueli de unzion: anointing oil.
 Tu jal strucjarâs sul cjâf: you shall pour it on his head.
 Recall that jal is a contraction of i + lu (that is, it + unto him).
 The Friulian tu jal strucjarâs sul cjâf can be taken literally as you shall pour it unto him on the head.

-Verse 8: Tu fasarâs vignî dongje: you shall bring forward; literally, you shall make come near.
+Verse 8: Tu fasarâs vignî dongje: you shall bring forwards; literally, you shall make come near.
 Tu ur metarâs intor la tonie: you shall put the tunic on them.

 Verse 9: Tu ur metarâs tor de vite: you shall put around their waist.
 Tu sistemarâs lis lôr baretis: you shall arrange their caps.
 The verb sistemâ means to arrange, to set up, to install, etc.; it is used here because the caps were to be wound on the head.